transmed/transmed.github.io/docs/index.markdown

 Information of previous TransMed meeting(s) can be found [here](https://transmed.github.io/TransMed_history).

-Link to the ISMB/ECCB 2023 website is: [here](https://www.iscb.org/ismbeccb2023).
+Link to the ISMB 2024 website is: [here](https://www.iscb.org/ismb2024).

 Please note:

-<span style="color:red">The TransMed 2023 meeting takes place in Lyon, France, on July 23-27, 2023, during the ISMB/ECCB 2023 conference. </span>
+<span style="color:red">The TransMed 2024 meeting takes place in Montreal, Canada, on July 16, 2024, during the ISMB 2024 conference. </span>

 ## Topics of interest